Don Dunstan: Death

 In 1993, Dunstan was diagnosed with an aggressive throat cancer and then an inoperable lung cancer, which led to his death on 6 February 1999.
 Dunstan was not a smoker but was long exposed to passive smoking.
 A public memorial service was held on 9 February at the Adelaide Festival Centre as a tribute to Dunstan's love of the arts.
 In attendance were former Labor Prime Ministers Gough Whitlam and Bob Hawke, Federal Opposition Leader Kim Beazley, Premier John Olsen, and State Opposition Leader Mike Rann.
 Thousands more gathered outside the centre in Elder Park along the banks of the River Torrens.
 State flags were flown at half-mast and the memorial service was televised live.

 Legacy

 A theatre in the Festival Centre was renamed the Dunstan Playhouse.

 The Electoral Commission of South Australia's 2012 redistribution included renaming the seat of Norwood to Dunstan which came into existence as of the 2014 election.
 In 2014 a biography Don Dunstan Intimacy & Liberty by Dino Hodge, written with the co-operation of Dunstan's family and former lovers, was published.

-In 1988, Dunstan donated a collection of files pertaining to his political, professional and personal life; photographs; press clippings; speeches and press releases; audiovisual material; books from his library; some items of clothing; and other memorabilia to Flinders University Library, where it can be viewed and accessed for research purposes (see External links).
+In 1988, Dunstan gave the Flinders University Library a collection of files about his personal, professional, and political life as well as pictures, press clippings, speeches, press releases, audiovisual materials, books from his library, some clothing, and other memorabilia.
+These materials can be viewed and accessed for research purposes.